FreeCAD/homebrew-freecad/README.md

 #### NOTE: If you are looking for the current macOS builds, please download the latest build from [GitHub](https://github.com/FreeCAD/FreeCAD/releases)

+> Alternatively there are versions of FreeCAD & friends built using conda, there are a weekly releases published [**here**](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds)

 ## Prerequisites

 Install [homebrew](http://brew.sh)